lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 assistants.
 We will use
-Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will be used *only* to turn in assignments.
+Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will be used *only* to turn in assignments and for grading.

 ## Course Resources
 ### Interactive textbook